juju/docs/src/en/charms-bundles.md

 ### Local import to Juju GUI

 The easiest way to import a bundle into the GUI is by dragging the bundle file from your desktop and dropping it on the GUI canvas.
-If the file has multiple bundles in it you’ll be prompted to select the single bundle you wish to deploy.

 <iframe style="margin-left: 20%;" class="youtube-player" type="text/html" width="420" height="350" src="//www.youtube.com/embed/oSPB_qjeEsg"></iframe>